DabzillaNation/Simple-Initface-Vibes/README.md

 pip install -r requirements.txt # installs requirements pip install pyinstaller # Installs builder pyinstaller --onefile --noconsole --name "IntifaceHapticApp" AppV3.py --add-data="./icon.ico;." # Builds app
+# The app will be in the dist folder, the build folder is just temp files you can delete
 ```

 # Notes: